-- NOTE: Operating systems must be 64-bit UEFI-compatible (for example, Microsoft[®] Windows Server[®] 2008 x 64 version) to be installed from the UEFI boot mode.
-DOS and 32-bit operating systems can only be installed from the BIOS boot mode. - NOTE: The Boot Mode must be set to UEFI in the System Setup program to access the UEFI Boot Manager.
+NOTE: Operating systems must be 64-bit UEFI-compatible (for example, Microsoft[®] Windows Storage Server[®] 2012 R2 version) to be installed from the UEFI boot mode.
+DOS and 32-bit operating systems can only be installed from the BIOS boot mode.

+NOTE: The Boot Mode must be set to UEFI in the System Setup program to access the UEFI Boot Manager.